Written by Natasha Kiemel-Incorvaia, Registered Psychologist | Last updated: December 2025

 Stress impacts your body on all levels and can slowly erode your mental and physical resources.
 One of the most stressful things for the human brain is uncertainty and the not knowing of what is to come.
 However, chronic stress does take on many forms.
+Especially when managed alone.
+Working with a registered psychologist who has training in nervous system regulation may significantly improve your recovery.
 Check in and learn about effective recovery to improve your well-being and performance all from the comfort of your home or office.

 Stress is a physiological and psychological response which occurs when you perceive a difference between the demands you are under and your ability to cope with them.
 As stress is subjective, what a person perceives as stressful will differ between individuals.